orthodontic expanders

 What problems do expanders fix?

 Traditional braces are for straightening teeth.
-Growth appliances grow the jaws to be a more optimal size and shape.
+Expander appliances grow the jaws to be a more optimal size and shape.
 Optimal treatment is to first grow the jaws to be the correct size and shape.
 And then straighten the teeth and balance the bite.
 Many times during expansion, the teeth will naturally get straighter and less crowded and crooked.
 Sometimes orthodontics is necessary after expanders, whereas in others, an acceptable cosmetic result can be obtained with expanders alone.

-The Schwarz Appliance
+The Schwarz Expander

 schwarz kids expander